alexfernandez/alexfernandez.github.io/2021/api-first.md

 What nobody debates is that, whatever our software does, **we will have a competitive advantage if we design our applications to be _API first_**.

-Any professional that has been in our line of business more than five minutes knows what an API is, although not many would be able to explain it to a 'muggle' without programming superpowers.
+Any professional that has been in our line of business for longer than five minutes knows what an API is, although not many would be able to explain it to a 'muggle' without programming superpowers.
 An API is **a formal specification that defines how to interact with a software application**, and abstracts away the details of how it is implemented.